Hyperdimension Neptunia mk2

-Hyperdimension Neptunia mk2 (超次元ゲイム ネプテューヌmk2, Chōjigen Geimu Neputyūnu mk2) is a 2011 role-playing video game developed by Idea Factory and Compile Heart, with assistance from Nippon Ichi Software, Gust Corporation, 5pb., and the recently founded company Comcept by Keiji Inafune.
-It is the sequel to the previous game named Hyperdimension Neptunia, announced on April 12, 2011 for the PlayStation 3, as the second installment in the Hyperdimension Neptunia franchise, and is followed by Hyperdimension Neptunia Victory.
-It was released on August 18, 2011 in Japan, and was released in February 2012 in the United States and Europe.
-This is the first and so far only game in the series to receive a Mature rating from the ESRB in North America.
-The sequel contains both new and returning characters, and the gameplay has been updated so as to remove the random encounter feature.
-New maps and a brand new world feature as well, and the cutscenes have been upgraded from the old 2D visual novel style cutscenes.
-Hyperdimension Neptunia mk2 was made available as a downloadable title on the PlayStation Network in August 2012.
+Hyperdimension Neptunia mk2 (超次元ゲイム ネプテューヌmk2, Chōjigen Geimu Neputyūnu mk2) is a 2011 role-playing video game developed by Idea Factory and Compile Heart, the second installment in the Hyperdimension Neptunia franchise.
+This sequel contains both new and returning characters, and the gameplay has been updated so as to remove the random encounter feature.
+New maps and a brand new world are featured as well, and the cutscenes have been upgraded from the old 2D visual novel style cutscenes.

-A portable remaster titled Hyperdimension Neptunia Re;Birth2: Sisters Generation for the PlayStation Vita was announced by Idea Factory and Compile Heart during a streamed interview at Tokyo Game Show 2013.
-It was released on 20 March 2014 in Japan, and in January 2015 in North America and Europe.
-Re;Birth2 was released for PC on May 29, 2015.
+A portable remaster titled Hyperdimension Neptunia Re;Birth2: Sisters Generation was made and released for the PlayStation Vita in 2014–2015 globally, later also for Windows.
+Hyperdimension Neptunia mk2 was followed by Hyperdimension Neptunia Victory (2012).

 Gameplay

 Dungeon gameplay

 While in a dungeon, various actions can be performed, mainly the Treasure Search and the Symbol Attack.
 When the O button is pressed, the player scans the area to find hidden treasure.
 Enemies now wander the map, and when the player character comes within their sight range, a red exclamation point will appear (a play on Metal Gear Solid), and they will chase the player.
 Hitting it with a Symbol Attack gives the player's party the upper hand, and may sometimes even defeat the enemy.
 If the latter occurs, no rewards are gained.
 Likewise, if the player character is approached from behind, the battle will start with a Back Attack and the enemy will gain the advantage.
 Other items within dungeons include Sharicite Symbols that trigger events, Save Points, Common Items, Gathering Points that release ingredients for item synthesis, and a dungeon exit.